Kathryn Kuitenbrouwer

 meet Kathryn

 Kathryn Kuitenbrouwer is the bestselling author of the novels Wait Softly BrotherAll the Broken ThingsPerfecting, and The Nettle Spinner, as well as, the story collection, Way Up.
 Her work has been published in Granta Magazine, Maclean’s Magazine, The Walrus, Significant Objects, Storyville, Joyland, This Magazine, The Lifted Brow and 7X7LA.
-Her fiction has won a Danuta Gleed Award, and been nominated for The Amazon.ca First Novel Award, Toronto Book Award, CBC Canada Reads, and the Relit Award.
+Her fiction has won a Danuta Gleed Award, and been nominated for The Scotiabank Giller Prize, The Amazon.ca First Novel Award, Toronto Book Award, CBC Canada Reads, and the Relit Award.
 She is the recipient of The Sidney Prize.
-An award-winning professor, Kathryn teaches at The University of Toronto.
+An award-winning professor, Kathryn teaches at The University of King’s College, Halifax.

 Some biographical highlights: